jarbhav/cyberattacks/README.md

-#Demonstrations/Examples of Cyber Attacks
+# Demonstrations/Examples of Cyber Attacks

-This repository is for demonstration of some basic attacks in domains line Network Security, Web Security etc.
+This repository is for demonstration of some basic attacks in domains like Network Security, Web Security etc.